dart-atom/dart/README.md

 ## What is it?

-This package is a Dart development plugin for Atom.
-It supports features like auto-discovery of the Dart SDK, errors and warnings shown as you type, code completion, refactorings, and integration with Pub and other tools.
+This package is a lightweight, streamlined Dart development plugin for Atom.
+It supports features like auto-discovery of the Dart SDK, errors and warnings shown as you type, code completion, refactorings, debugging, and integration with Pub and other tools.

 ![Dart plugin for Atom screenshot](https://raw.githubusercontent.com/dart-atom/dartlang/master/assets/dart-plugin-atom-screenshot.png)